 4 May 2021

-The bill would require the government to set a ten-year plan to decarbonise the UK economy and tackle inequality.
-It aims to drive a fair, community- and employee-led shift from high-carbon to low- and zero-carbon industries, raise environmental standards, and require regular reporting on progress and adherence to the strategy.
+The bill would require the government to decarbonise the UK economy and tackle inequality by creating a ten-year economic and public investment strategy.
+It aims to steer a community- and employee-led transition from high-carbon to low- and zero-carbon industries, with regular progress reporting.
+It also strengthens environmental protections for air, water and green spaces and includes measures to protect and restore natural habitats.

 Generated 21 February 2026